What to Do If You Feel Like You’re Doing All the Work in the Relationship

 Growing up I considered myself a “tomboy.”
 I had three brothers and was constantly competing with the guys.

-For most of my teenage and early adult years, I enjoyed dating but didn’t feel an urge to take it further into a deeper relationship.
-That being captivated and swept off my feet feeling wasn’t there.
+For most of my teenage and early adult years, I enjoyed dating but didn’t feel an urge to take it further into a deeper relationship, that being captivated and swept off my feet feeling just wasn’t there.

 It wasn’t until I was 25 that I got into my first real relationship.
 I didn’t realize it at the time, but now looking back with my understanding around masculine and feminine dynamics, I can see that with most of the men I was dating, I was the one playing the more masculine role by advising them, having more of a vision and direction in my life, and being more emotionally stable and holding space when things came up.